-Max inadvertently ends up in Vincent’s employ when he breaks the cab regulations and accepts cash, i.e., it’s a contract to do business.
+Max inadvertently ends up in Vincent’s employ when he breaks company regulations and accepts cash, i.e., a contract to do business.

-Having stumbled into this far bleaker role, Max must pick off his bosses one by one to win back his freedom and call the shots:
+Having stumbled into this far bleaker career, Max must pick off his bosses one by one to win back his freedom and call the shots:

 - He stands up to his boss with Vincent’s help

 - Later he stands up to Vincent’s boss … while pretending to be Vincent

 - Eventually he stands up to back-seat boss Vincent.

 The other dynamic of interest is the way their relationship mirrors the romantic.
 Aside from the killing and animosity, there are parallels with date night and a warped kind of intimacy: